 The proposed project is in the Trinity River Basin, as detailed in the Water Resources Technical Report.
 The proposed project crosses 27 streams within the project limits.
-These streams consist of two tributaries to Elizabeth Creek; Catherine Branch; Denton Creek and one tributary to Denton Creek; Cleveland Branch and one tributary to Cleveland Branch, Graham Branch and seven tributaries to Graham Branch, five tributaries to Graveyard Branch, Roark Branch and one tributary to Roark Branch, Hickory Creek, and Dry Fork Hickory Creek and one tributary to Dry Fork Hickory Creek.
+These streams consist of two tributaries to Elizabeth Creek; Catherine Branch; Denton Creek and one tributary to Denton Creek; Cleveland Branch and one tributary to Cleveland Branch, Graham Branch and seven tributaries to Graham Branch, five tributaries to Graveyard Branch, Roark Branch and one tributary to Dry Fork Hickory Creek.